ad-freiburg/elevant/docs/benchmarks.md

 **Volume:** 500 random sentences from a set of RSS feeds including all major worldwide newspapers.
 From the paper:
  "These sentences were a subset of those which contained a natural language representation of a formal relation, like “... , who was born in ... ” for dpo:birthPlace [...].
 The relations had to occur more than 5 times in the 1% corpus."
  The dataset contains 1000 mentions, of which 524 are non-NIL mentions and 476 are NIL-mentions.
-6 originally non-NIL mentions could not be mapped to a Wikidata QID and are thus additional NIL-mentions in ELEVANT, such that in ELEVANT, the RSS-500 benchmark has 518 ground truth mentions.

 *Wikidata version:*
  Delpeuch converted the DBpedia annotations from the original RSS-500 dataset to Wikidata as described in the paper